 - Longer Healing Time: Laser resurfacing may require a few days or weeks of healing time, during which you may experience redness, swelling, and peeling of the skin.

-- Deeper Wrinkles May Require More Treatments: While laser resurfacing can address many wrinkles, deeper wrinkles may require multiple sessions for noticeable improvement.
+- Deeper Wrinkles May Require More Treatments: Although laser resurfacing can treat many wrinkles, deeper wrinkles could call for several sessions to be clearly improved.

 - Possible Adverse Effects: Though rare, laser resurfacing can have adverse effects such as changes in skin color, scarring, or infection if not done correctly.